loveahox/BackLib/README.md

 It may seem that the database APIs are complicated but in reality it is enough to understand and learn how they work to know how to use them in all their power.
 If the database from the config is not enabled, all the methods we are going to see now will return null

-To use a database from the basementLib API you need to "load" it: when the plugin is enabled, the database inserted in the config is already loaded.
+To use a database from the Back End Library API you need to "load" it: when the plugin is enabled, the database inserted in the config is already loaded.
 It is then possible to perform operations external to this database by specifying it in the queries.
 ```java
 backLib.holder().createDatabase("name").ifNotExists(true).build();
 ```